 Insert Image B04929_03_02.png

 Both insertion and deletion in the tree data structure is done in a recursive way.
 To insert elements, we traverse the tree and check if it is empty.
 If it is empty, we create a new node and add all the corresponding nodes recursively by checking if the new node’s value is greater than or less than the root node.
 Searching for an element is also done in a similar way.
 If the element to be searched has a value lower than the root node, we can ignore the entire right hand section of the tree as we can see in our Search function and keep searching recursively.
 This reduces the search space considerably and optimizes our algorithm.
 This means searching for an item at runtime will be faster.
+Let us say we are creating a game where we need to implement a procedural terrain.
+After the scene is loaded, we can use a binary tree to divide the entire level into sections based on which appear left or right.
+If this information is correctly stored in the tree, then the game camera can use this information to decide which section is rendered and which is not.
+This also created a great level of culling optimization.
+If the parent does not get rendered, we can neglect checking the remaining of tree for rendering.

 Using graph to store data